nyx-project/vyhub-documentation/docs/dev/gmod.md

 # Garry's Mod

+You can directly write scripts that use the VyHub Plugin API in Lua.
+This allows you to access the VyHub API and retrieve user data and do some other cool things.

 ## Getting the VyHub user data of a player

 The VyHub user of a player can be retrieved on the server as follows: